 Taking noise off the menu with our architectural acoustic finishes

 Hard flat surfaces, such as timber floors, tables, and large plastered walls, all of which are commonly found in restaurants, will contribute to poor restaurant acoustics.
 These hard surfaces reflect sound and therefore increase and amplify noise levels within the restaurant.
-It’s a downward spiral that you may have noticed yourself at some point in a restaurant, bar or club.
+It’s a downward spiral that we have all experienced at some point in a restaurant, bar or club.
 When you are eating in a noisy restaurant, or drinking in a busy bar, you speak up in order to be heard by the staff and the people you are with.
-The problem is that everyone does this, and before you know it, the venue is uncomfortably loud and it completely spoils the atmosphere and experience.
+The problem is that everyone does this, and before you know it, the venue is uncomfortably loud and it completely spoils the atmosphere and experience due to poor restaurant acoustics.

 Oscar Acoustics in Evening Standard with Yotam Ottolenghi